-Disclosure Score Did a third party conduct

-the customer satisfaction
+Disclosure Score Did a third party conduct the customer satisfaction study (Y/N)?

-study (Y/N)?

 Customer satisfaction

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach Undicate involvement in the impact lies caused by the What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
+Management Approach Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
 What are the Risk/s Identified?
-Management Approach Identify risk/s related to material topic of the organization What are the Opportunity/ies Identified?
+Management Approach ldentify risk/s related to material topic of the organization What are the Opportunity/ies Identified?
 Management Approach Identify the opportunity/ies related to material topic of the organization